 - A substantive new research project that involves gathering new data

-The PEI Research Grants scheme is open to both local and international applicants from a range of settings including, but not limited to, an individual who is based at an academic institution, at a government department, working independently, or based in a practice organisation.
-Applicants must meet the following criteria to be eligible for a grant:
+The PEI Research Grants scheme was open to both local and international applicants from a range of settings including, but not limited to, an individual who is based at an academic institution, at a government department, working independently, or based in a practice organisation.
+Applicants must have met the following criteria to be eligible for a grant: